pippinbarr/cart253/topics/hello-world/welcome-to-creative-computation.md

 # Welcome to Creative Computation! {

-## Introduction
+## Hi!

-Hi!
 Whoa!
 It's a course about learning how to code???
 You have so many questions, like...

 - Do I already need to know how to code?
 - Why should I learn to code?